dsfaccini/filebundler/README.md

 1. Segment your projects into topics (manually or with AI)
 2. Optimize your LLM context usage
 3. Copy fresh context in one click, no uploading files, no "Select a file..." dialog
+4. It encourages you to use best practices, like [anthropic's use of xml tags](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/use-xml-tags)

 # How do I use it?
 - Install and run FileBundler per the commands above